What is this medicine?

 abnormal vaginal bleeding

 blood vessel disease or blood clots

 breast, cervical, endometrial, ovarian, liver, or uterine cancer

 high blood pressure

-an unusual or allergic reaction to etonogestrel, other hormones, anesthetics or antiseptics, medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to etonogestrel, anesthetics or antiseptics, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant